- About Us

 This interactive workshop will begin with a brief presentation on project management and communication strategies, followed by hands-on discussion of agile and scrum methodologies, as well as an overview of Gantt charts and project networks.
 Participants are invited to bring a current or upcoming project in order to take full advantage of the exercises.

 Registration is limited to 30 participants from both consortia, and if more than one individual from a single institution is registered, they will be placed on a waiting list until all institutions are represented.
-Registration will close on Thursday, April 25th.
+Registration is closed for this event.